Faculty Grievance FAQs

 - Grievances typically cover decisions or actions concerning a faculty member’s conditions of employment at the Ann Arbor campus that may violate University policy or which may otherwise be manifestly unfair.

-- Instructional faculty who are tenured or tenure-track; clinical faculty; research faculty, including those who are research scientists or research professors; librarian staff, such as librarians, curators, and archivists.
+- Instructional faculty who are tenured or tenure-track; clinical faculty; and research faculty, including those who are research scientists or research professors.

 What can I grieve?

 - Decisions made by academic units (schools, colleges, centers, institutes, and programs) acting through deans, directors, department chairs, and other authorized persons.

 - A decision or action concerning a specific individual or specific individuals, including those adversely affected by the application of policy or standard operating procedure, written or unwritten.

 What is not covered by the grievance process?

 - Decisions regarding employment, including tenure or promotion decisions, merit pay determinations, and decisions regarding clinical competence/patient safety, are based solely and exclusively on judgments about professional performance.